-When you open a project in JetBrains DataSpell, the default user interface looks as follows:
+When you open a project or workspace directory in DataSpell, the default user interface looks as follows:

 Depending on the set of plugins and configuration settings, your IDE may look and behave differently.

-The navigation bar at the top is a quick alternative to the Workspace tool window where you can navigate the structure of your project and open files for editing.
+The navigation bar at the top is a quick alternative to the Project view, where you can navigate the structure of your project or workspace directory and open files for editing.

 The left part of the status bar at the bottom of the main window shows the most recent event messages and descriptions of actions when you hover over them with the mouse pointer.
-Click a message in the status bar to open it in the Event Log.
-Right-click the message in the status bar and select Copy to paste the message text when you are searching for a solution to a problem or need to add it to a support ticket or to the JetBrains DataSpell issue tracker.
+Click a message in the status bar to open it in the Notifications tool window.
+Right-click the message in the status bar and select Copy to paste the message text when you are searching for a solution to a problem or need to add it to a support ticket or to the DataSpell issue tracker.